-- 1) All construction work to comply (where relevant) to Part M of the Building Regulations Act 2000, and also subsequent amendments. - 2) All doors to be of disabled criteria. - 3) All external doors to be 930mm minimum width.

-- 4) All washing facilities are located on the same level (ground level). - 5) Parking facilities will allow level access to the proposed development.
+- 1) All construction work to comply (where relevant) to Part M of the Building Regulations Act 2000, and also subsequent amendments. - 2) All doors to be of disabled criteria. - 3) All external doors to be 930mm minimum width. - 4) All washing facilities are located on the same level (ground level). - 5) Parking facilities will allow level access to the proposed development.

-The car parking facilities and access ways will be flat and even and unobstructed allowing the building to be accessed by all people including disable people or people with impairments.
+The car parking facilities and access ways to and from the poultry buildings will be flat and even and unobstructed allowing the building to be accessed by all people including disable people or people with impairments.